notelix/notelix/README.md

 Then `Load unpacked` from `chrome://extensions/`

-# building and running backend
+# Building and running backend

 ```
 cd ./server